What is PEG Ratio Formula?

 Trailing Earnings Growth Rate

-Therefore, the Earnings growth rate for trailing five years can be calculated as,
+Therefore, the Earnings growth rate for the trailing five years can be calculated as,

 The earnings growth rate for trailing five years = (EPS for FY18 / EPS for FY14)1/4 – 1